LeoVerto/node-spotify-listenbrainz/README.md

 https://listenbrainz.org/user/info

-Next, open a command prompt and run
+To install required dependencies, open a command prompt and run

 `npm install`

-Finally, you can run
+---

+Now that setup is complete, you should used this command to start the server before opening Spotify.

 `node server.js`

 You'll need to configure Spotify with a Last.fm username/password but these don't need to be real.
 Listen to some music and the command prompt should report the submissions/Listenbrainz server status as it goes.